koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 I've talked about React on the DOM environment.
 But React is not only for DOM.

-Of course, ReactNative is one of them, which is not for DOM environment.
+Of course, ReactNative is not for DOM.
-So on the next, I'm talk about React for other environments and how to create a custom renderer!
+So next, I'm going to talk about React for other environments and how to create a custom renderer!
 -->

 # React is not only for DOM